16 Best Things to Do in Crested Butte in Winter (Beyond Skiing)

 You’ll find a plethora of activities in Crested Butte during December, January, February… and the rest of winter!

-We have included some active things to enjoy during winter in Crested Butte, as well as some passive things (including museums!)
+We have included some active things to enjoy during winter in Crested Butte, as well as some more relaxed things (including museums!)

-Did we miss any amazing things to do on a winter trip to Crested Butte?
-Let us know in the comments – thanks!
+Did I miss any amazing things to do on a winter trip to Crested Butte?
+Let me know in the comments – thanks!

 Crested Butte Winter Tips + FAQ